platipodium/vinos/R/ReadMe.md

 SPDX-License-Identifier: CC0-1.0
 -->

-This folder contains graphical material shared by the web site, the NetLogo model and supplementary routines.
+This folder contains supplementary R routines.
+They are not needed to run the NetLogo model, but can be consulted to understand how input data was preprocessed.